 His curatorial interests are focused on a constellation of theories and practices clustered around ideas of decolonization.
 His work is informed by his own experience of being part of a post-genocide diaspora.

 In 2010, he moved Hyperallergic into a gallery at Outpost in Ridgewood, Queens, to stage #theSocialGraph, the world’s first multi-disciplinary exhibition of social media-related art.
 In 2015, he orchestrated Jade Townsend’s Crazy Amazing Garage Sale exhibition at Auxiliary Projects, Greenpoint, Brooklyn.
-The three-day liquidation sale of unsold art was an attempt to “free” the capital trapped in one artist’s storage unit — it liberated over $3,000.
+The three-day liquidation sale of unsold art was an attempt to release the capital trapped in one artist’s storage unit — it liberated over $3,000.
 In 2017, he kicked off a 10-year project exploring the contemporary legacy of Ottoman studio photography with an exhibition at Minerva Projects in Denver, Colorado.
 The opening was covered by the Denver Post newspaper.

 His original blog, simply named “Hrag Vartanian,” was very active between 2006 and 2010 and focused on politics, writing, and mostly art.
 The art blog had thousands of daily readers and included guest contributors.
 It was part of the Culture Pundits network.
 He also wrote the Re:Public column about street art and politics for ArtCat Zine (2007–2009).